B: Employer Provided Insurance

 Group Health Plan

 General term for type of health insurance offered by an employer, union, or association to its members.
-The opposite of individual coverage and usually requires enrollment of a certain number and/or percentage of employees of a given employer.
+Employer-sponsored coverage is the opposite of individual coverage and usually requires enrollment of a certain number and/or percentage of employees of a given employer.

 B-3, Employer-Provided Insurance